elliehuynh/Prediction_on_California_Wildfire/README.md

 # Prediction on California Wildfire
-# California WildFire Exploratory Data Analysis and Prediction using ML/DL.
+# California WildFire Exploratory Data Analysis and Prediction using ML/DL technique.

 Questions
 1. What is the distribution of wildfires in California?